ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

 **************

 The value of this token is unique for each repository.
-Used for autentication when uploading libraries to the public PyPI index.
+Used for authentication when uploading libraries to the public PyPI index.

 ``PYPI_TESTING_TOKEN``